zZissou/rails_bog_app-1/README.md

 #### 1. Define a route for the `new` creature form

 The Rails convention is to make a form for new creatures at the `/creatures/new` path in our browser.
-Use `resources` to add this route:

 ```ruby
 #